Limón Black Star

-Limón Black Star is a Costa Rican association football team based in Limón.
-It is set to make its debut in the Segunda División de Costa Rica, starting in the 2022–23 season.
+Limón Black Star was a Costa Rican association football team based in Limón.
+It was founded to compete in the Segunda División de Costa Rica, starting in the 2022–23 season.

 The team originated in the aftermath of Limón's demise in 2021 due to financial irregularities.
 Local businessmen purchased the franchise of Marineros de Puntarenas to relocate the team to Limón.

-Its name is an homage to the Liberty Hall, commonly known as the Black Star Line Building.
+Its name served as a homage to the Liberty Hall, commonly known as the Black Star Line Building.
 This hall, which was destroyed by fire in April 2016, was an important landmark of downtown Limón, and a symbol of Afro–Costa Ricans, particularly those within the Limón Province.

-The team uses the Pan-African colours in homage to the Rastafari movement, ditching the traditional green and white colors used by previous teams in the city such as Limonense and Limón.
+Moreover, the team used the Pan-African colours in homage to the Rastafari movement, ditching the traditional green and white colors used by previous teams in the city such as Limonense and Limón.

+In August 2025, the Costa Rican Football Federation revoked the professional licenses to both Turrialba and Limón Black Star, owing to financial irregularities in the license evaluation process.
+Four days later, the United States Department of the Treasury's Office of Foreign Assets Control added the team to the Specially Designated Nationals and Blocked Persons List due to its links to Celso Gamboa, former Minister of Security, and the drug-related investigation against him.

+In late 2025, following the disappearance of Limón Black Star, a new successor team called Limón United was created.